26-R-006 Roadway Capital Recovery Offset Agreement-Ackermann SubdivisionRESOLUTION 26-R-006

 Ordinances.

-B. Offset Application to Future Platted Developments.
+B. Offset Application to Future Platted Develol)ments.
 The offset may be used to reduce

 Capital Recovery Fees imposed on new developments contained within the land subject to